leocjj/holberton-system_engineering-devops/0x19-postmortem/README.md

 * 00:50 typo was found almost at the end of the file.
 * 00:52 typo was corrected and uploaded.
 * 00:53 web server was restarted.
-* 00:55 the engineer in charge try to see the main web page and realize that everything was working fine.
+* 00:55 the engineer in charge tried to see the main web page and realize that everything was working fine.

 ## Root cause and resolution